-Lock Pages prevents specified pages (or all pages) from having their slug, parent, status or password edited, or from being deleted, by non-administra
+Lock Pages prevents specified pages (or all pages), posts, or custom post types from having their slug, parent, status or password edited, or from bei

-This plugin lets administrators "lock" any or all pages.
+This plugin lets administrators "lock" any or all pages, and any post of any post type.
 "Locking" here basically means preventing non-admins from:

 Locking is implemented by preventing the actual database update being performed as well as, where possible, having the interface element for that field removed.
 Where possible interface elements are removed via WP filters on the server; otherwise, jQuery is used on the client.